JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

     - Umbrella title for many different services

+    - Has Information about all internall information in an organization's network(users, printers, computers …)

     - *Main Parts*:

       <img src="images/ad_mainparts.png" height="380px" />

+    - **Domains and Trusts**

-    - Domains and Trusts
+      - Logical and administrative grouping of objects
+      - Trsuting only in Domain Tree
+      - **Domain Controller**
+        - responsible for al authentications and authorisations, additions, deletions and modifications inside a Domain
+      - **Organizational Units**
+        - can only appear inside a Domain
+        - unique inside a domain
+        - Team, Department or Location
+      - Domain cannot be moved into or out of forests

-    - Forests
+    - **Forests**

+      - Highest level of security boundary
+      - To communicate information between different trees manual created Forest Level trusts are required
+      - Schema is consistant through out the forest

     - Sites and Forests

     - Operation Master Roles

       - Forest Level (1 per forest)
+        - Schema master
+        - Domain naming master
       - Domain Level (1 per domain)
+        - Primary domain controller emulator
+        - Infrastructure master

   - **Limitations of local AD**
     - AD designed for internal on premise environment
     - Can only be connected to outward services either fully open or fully manual (both undesireable in cloud env)
-      - fully open: information in many cases critical and cannot be shared with other services
+      - *fully open*: information in many cases critical and cannot be shared with other services
-      - Fully manual: Cloud envs are too dynamic to set up every access right to any resource within AD
+      - *Fully manual*: Cloud envs are too dynamic to set up every access right to any resource within AD
       - Identity Federation, SSO and many req can be only realized poorly

-- **Windows Azure Active Directory**
+- **Windows Azure Active Directory** (WAAD)

   - **Overview**
-    - Implemented as a "road toward the Azure cloud"
+    - Implemented as a "road towards the Azure cloud"
     - Works as a mediator between AD and Cloud  services -> makes it easier for businesses
     - Internal architecture changed significantly from a single hierarchy to a module-based framework
   - **Dynamic group members**